mphemming/AWS-Project-2-StaticWebsite/README.md

 > :information_source: **Note that I did not receive an email when I used the same email for the user as used for the user pool email setup.**

+> :information_source: **Note that 'login.html.legacy' is a previous attempt to create a login interface.
+It didn't work because it couldn't find the 'amazon-cognito-identity.min.js' script.
+I think ChatGPT probably made this up.
+I have uploaded the code still in case it might be useful for something else.**

 ## Access data from DynamoDB table on secure webpage

 ## Update the website to use a BootStrap template